 Siemens releases Jailhouse 0.11 hypervisor

-The hypervisor is implemented as a module for the Linux kernel and provides virtualization at the kernel level.
-Components for guest systems are already included in the main Linux kernel.
-Isolation management uses hardware virtualization mechanisms provided by modern CPUs.
-Jailhouse's hallmarks are its lightweight implementation and focus on tying virtual machines to a fixed CPU, RAM area, and hardware devices.
-This approach allows one physical multiprocessor server to ensure the operation of several independent virtual environments, each of which is assigned to its own processor core.
+The hypervisor is implemented as a module for the kernel Linux and provides kernel-level virtualization.
+Components for guest systems are already included in the main kernel.
+LinuxJailhouse uses hardware virtualization mechanisms provided by modern CPUs to manage isolation.
+Jailhouse's distinctive features include its lightweight implementation and focus on binding virtual machines to a fixed CPU, RAM, and hardware devices.
+This approach allows for multiple independent virtual environments, each assigned to its own processor core, to be run on a single physical multiprocessor server.

 With a hard binding to the CPU, the overhead of the hypervisor is minimized and its implementation is greatly simplified, since there is no need to execute a complex resource allocation scheduler - the allocation of a separate CPU core ensures that no other tasks are performed on this CPU.
 The advantage of this approach is the ability to provide guaranteed access to resources and predictable performance, which makes Jailhouse a suitable solution for creating real-time tasks.
 The downside is limited scalability, limited by the number of CPU cores.